Elections in the United Kingdom

 No hay anuncios

-All this has contributed to the spread of the feeling that there is neither captain nor compass in the engine room of Westminster, with a government subjected to a very uncertain international juncture that greatly burdens the economy.
+All of this has contributed to the growing feeling that there is neither captain nor compass in the engine room of Westminster, with a government subjected to a very uncertain international juncture that heavily burdens the economy.

-The threats to Labour are of three different types and in each of the three mentioned territories they have specific characteristics.
-We see, below, what they are:
+The threats to Labour are of three different types, and in each of the three territories mentioned, they have specific characteristics.
+We will now see what they are:

-The pincer between Reform and Greens in England
+The pincer movement between Reform and the Greens in England

-The English local –and partial– elections last year showed that the Reform Party, led by the populist and xenophobic Nigel Farage, could seriously undermine the power of the conservatives.
-This Thursday, Farage's big challenge is to also establish himself as a threat to Labour, with the 2029 general election on the horizon.
+Last year's English local –and by-election– results showed that the Reform Party, led by the populist and xenophobic Nigel Farage, could seriously undermine the Conservatives' power.
+This Thursday, the big challenge for Farage is to also establish himself as a threat to Labour, with the general election of 2029 in sight.

 Cargando